 Over time, the name further shrunk to “Sioux”, by which they are widely known today.

-The Dakota’s initial alliance with French traders for access to European goods created tension with the Ojibwe, allies to the Dakota’s enemies.
+The Dakota’s initial alliance with French traders gave them access to European goods.
+However, their alliance created tension with the Ojibwe, who allied with the Dakota’s enemies.
 This discord escalated into war by the 1730s, culminating in Dakota territorial losses.

 Such intertribal warfare also posed significant risks to European fur traders, impacting trade relations until the French ceded their North American territories in 1763.